litvinov-tabor2022/lightweight-gps-tracker/README.md

 This project contains firmware for a simple GPS tracker based on the ESP32 (core) and SIMCOM module (network communication).

+> :triangular_flag_on_post: Nowadays, we are working on porting a whole project to [LilyGO T-SIM7000G](https://github.com/Xinyuan-LilyGO/LilyGO-T-SIM7000G) module.

 Firmware has two main functionalities.
 First is obvious from the name, the firmware allows a device to measure real-time GPS positions and send them through the internet via SIMCOM module to MQTT broker.
 Second functionality combines actual position with predefined position - waypoints.
 When the tracker reaches the waypoint, the music starts to play.

 > :information_source: The planned usage of this project is a game.
-Each team gets GPS the tracker as a guide.
+Each team gets the GPS tracker as a guide.
 Teams will follow its instructions, thanks to that they will visit all waypoints and reach the goal.

 ## Configuration